 Our goal now is to prove Theorem \ref {infinite fix point criterion}.
-The proof however needs some extra preparation.
-In the proof we will use the same function $f$ defined above.
-If we knew that $f$ has a minimizing triangle we would apply Claim \ref{angles in minimal triangle}.
-Our goal then, is to show that indeed $f$ attains a minimum

-Assume then that $f$ does not have a minimum.
-We will show that $f$ is bounded away from zero.
-This will give us contradiction since then by Lemma \ref {inf triangle} there exist a triangle with angles grater than $ \pi/3$.
+So far we showed that $\inf _{T}{f} =0$.
+We are left to show that $f$ attains a minimum.
 To this end we define an auxiliary function $h$ as follows:

-Let $x \in X$ be any point and $S$ be a closed submanifold of $X$.
-We denote by $\pi_S(x)$ the closest point projection of $x$ on $S$.
+\begin{defn} Let $x \in X$ be any point and $C$ be a closed convex subset of $X$.
+As in Remark \ref {nearest point projection}, we denote by $\pi_C(x)$ the nearest point projection of $x$ in $C$.
 Now define: